-class lima.fields.Embed(, schema, attr=None, get=None, val=None, kwargs)

-A Field to embed linked objects.
+class lima.fields.Embed(, schema, attr=None, key=None, get=None, val=None, kwargs) A Field to embed linked objects.

 - schema The schema of the linked object.
 This can be specified via a schema object, a schema class or the qualified name of a schema class (for when the named schema has not been defined at the time of instantiation.
 If two or more schema classes with the same name exist in different modules, the schema class name has to be fully module-qualified (see the entry on class names for clarification of these concepts).
 Schemas defined within a local namespace can not be referenced by name.

-- attr See Field.
+- attr See :class: Field.

+- key See :class: Field.

-- get See Field.
+- get See :class: Field.

-- val-See Field.
+- val See :class: Field.

-- kwargs Optional keyword arguments to pass to the Schema's constructor when the time has come to instance it.
+- kwargs Optional keyword arguments to pass to the :class: Schema's constructor when the time has come to instance it.
 Must be empty if schema is a lima.schema.Schema object.